pacphi/make-onboarding-suck-less/scripts/tanzu/application-platform/oci/README.md

 ### Setting up Ingress

-We're going to adapt the setup process to automate it even more by employing [Let's Encrypt](https://letsencrypt.org/how-it-works/), [cert-manager](https://gitlab.com/dn13/cert-manager-webhook-oci), and [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/oracle.md) with [Contour](https://projectcontour.io/getting-started/).
+We're going to adapt the setup process to automate it even more by employing [Small Step](https://smallstep.com/blog/private-acme-server/), [cert-manager](https://gitlab.com/dn13/cert-manager-webhook-oci), and [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/oracle.md) with [Contour](https://projectcontour.io/getting-started/).

 TAP already installed Contour.
 We can verify that API resources were created by running: